-There are 11 green cards that highlight leadership practices where male professors and lecturers are not as active, but there is potential for them to be more involved.
-According to the survey, 60% of the respondents are either currently practising or can imagine practising these leadership practices.
-Interestingly, women are not as sceptical about these practices as they are about others, and their opinions are more similar to those of men in this regard.
+There are 12 green cards that highlight leadership practices where male managers are not as active, but there is potential for them to be more involved.
+According to the survey, 55% of the respondents are either currently practicing or can imagine practicing these leadership practices.
+Interestingly, women are not as skeptical about these practices as they are about others, and their opinions are more similar to those of men in this regard.